-America’s truckers and fleet operators would also benefit from strong fuel efficiency standards for heavy-duty trucks.
+The country’s truckers and fleet operators would also benefit from strong fuel efficiency standards for heavy-duty trucks.
 Currently, most fleets use fuel surcharges to protect against dramatic spikes in fuel prices.
 Those surcharges are passed to consumers, affecting product prices and de-incentivizing fleet investment in clean technologies.
 Over time, lack of investment leads to trucks consuming far more fuel than they otherwise would, hurting the bottom line.

 Under strong federal standards, new trucks would use significantly less fuel, limiting fleet exposure to fluctuating fuel prices.
 Truck drivers would save thousands of dollars a year on fuel with technology that would pay for itself in less than two years.
-Individual truckers, shipping carriers, and private fleets would all save money: for America’s largest fleet operators, strong standards would lead to hundreds of millions of dollars in fuel savings every year.
+Individual truckers, shipping carriers, and private fleets would all save money: for our largest fleet operators, strong standards would lead to hundreds of millions of dollars in fuel savings every year.

-Passing strong standards is a win for American consumers, companies, and the environment.
+Passing strong standards is a win for consumers, companies, and the environment.
 Learn more about fleets and the heavy-duty standards by downloading the executive summary or full report, or read our other reports on heavy-duty trucks for further information on technology and the environmental and economic savings of fuel-efficient trucks.